 “It’s always nice when people in New York are reading a story about California — a complex story — one that doesn’t play to all the stereotypes that New Yorkers often have of California,” said Arax, a journalist and author.
 “It’s doubly nice when they read it, understand it and decide to honor it.”

-For Arax, the article and his upcoming book, “The Dreamt Land — Chasing Water and Dust Across California,” are intertwined.
-He explained that the magazine piece is a chapter in the book that will be released on May 21.
+For Arax, the article and his book, “The Dreamt Land — Chasing Water and Dust Across California,” are intertwined.
+He explained that the magazine piece is a chapter in the book that was released on May 21.

 Arax has built his career around telling the stories of the Central Valley.
 The drive to chronicle this land began with a tragic, life-altering event when he was 15 years old.